Announcing limited-time price promotion for i3en.metal hosts

 VMware Cloud on AWS GovCloud (US) is a jointly engineered secure, scalable cloud service that brings VMware’s rich Software-Defined Data Center software to the AWS GovCloud (US) Region.
 VMware Cloud on AWS GovCloud (US) integrates VMware's compute, storage and network virtualization products (VMware vSphere, VMware vSAN and VMware NSX) along with VMware vCenter Server management, optimized to run on dedicated, elastic, bare-metal AWS infrastructure.
 With the same architecture and operational experience on-premises and in the cloud, IT teams can now quickly derive instant business value from use of the AWS and VMware hybrid cloud experience.

 VMware Cloud on AWS GovCloud (US) is designed to address specific regulatory and compliance requirements of US government agencies at the federal, state, and local level, as well as contractors, educational institutions, and other U.S. customers that run sensitive workloads in the cloud.
-VMware Cloud on AWS GovCloud customers and partners must obtain an AWS GovCloud account from AWS in order use this instance of the VMware service.
+VMware Cloud on AWS GovCloud (US) customers and partners must obtain an AWS GovCloud account from AWS in order use this instance of the VMware service.

 The services are available in AWS GovCloud (US-West) and AWS GovCloud (US-East) regions.